 “There’s no way of knowing what the dynamic between the President and the Republicans who control the re-organised Congress will be, but if they’re looking for areas of agreement on things that matter to them and matter to the country, infrastructure has to be on that list,” David Narefsky, a partner at Mayer Brown, said during a teleconference the law firm hosted to discuss the impact the midterm elections will have on US infrastructure and the use of public-private partnerships (PPP; P3).

 We would have to agree.
-When Congress was so deeply divided that government ground to a halt for 16 days last year, infrastructure highlighted its ability to cross party lines.
+Looking back at developments that unfolded while Congress was so deeply divided that government ground to a halt for 16 days last year, infrastructure showed an ability to cross party lines.

-Then there is the Highway Trust Fund, which was set to go bankrupt this past August and has been made solvent only until May 2015.
-Congress failed to come up with a longer-term solution but with the same party having the majority in both chambers, passage of major legislation is easier and therefore more likely.
+On the other hand, there is the Highway Trust Fund, which was set to go bankrupt this past August and has now been made solvent only through May 2015.
+Congress failed to come up with a longer-term solution but with the same party having the majority in both chambers, the passage of major legislation is easier and therefore more likely.